HannanHaseeb/Broken-Access-Control-BAC-/README.md

 ```
 Now, if an attacker modifies the id parameter value to that of another user, then the attacker might gain access to another user's account page, with associated data and functions.

+In some applications, the exploitable parameter does not have a guessable value.
+For example, instead of an incrementing number, an application might use globally unique identifiers (GUIDs) to identify users.
+Here, an attacker might be unable to guess or guess the identifier for another user.
+However, the GUIDs belonging to other users might be disclosed elsewhere in the application where users are referenced, such as user messages or reviews.

+In some cases, an application detect the user is not permitted to access the resource, and returns a redirect to the login page.
+However, the response containing the redirect might still include some sensitive data belonging to the targeted user, so the attack is still successful.